matsonj/nba-monte-carlo/README.md

 ```
 5. build your project
 ```
-make build pipeline superset-visuals
+make build run
 ```
-Make sure to open up superset when prompted (default location is 127.0.0.1:8088).
+Make sure to open up evidence when prompted (default location is 127.0.0.1:8088).
 The username and password is "admin" and "password".

 ## Using Docker